sppmacd/midiplayer/README.md

     * Label font, fade time
     * And more...

 Only Linux is supported as the target platform for now.
-Other platforms don't even have MIDI input implemented.

 Things that I (want to) work on:
 * Other platforms
-* MIDI output
 * Inserting custom events (so that you can make e.g. subtitles)
 * Changing styling when the track is playing (e.g at some time or when a key is pressed)
 * Customization of video format (framerate, resolution,...)